acend/kubernetes-basics-training/content/labs/05.0/_index.en.md

 ## Task: LAB5.1

 With the following command we create a service and by doing this we expose our deployment.
 There are different kinds of services.
-For this example, we are going to use the `NodePort` type and expose port 8080:
+For this example, we are going to use the `NodePort` type and expose port 5000:

 ```
-$ kubectl expose deployment example-spring-boot --type="NodePort" --name="example-spring-boot" --port=80 --target-port=8080 --namespace [TEAM]-dockerimage
+$ kubectl expose deployment example-web-go --type="NodePort" --name="example-web-go" --port=5000 --target-port=5000 --namespace [TEAM]-dockerimage
 ```

 [Services](https://kubernetes.io/docs/concepts/services-networking/service/) in Kubernetes serve as an abstraction layer, entry point and proxy/load balancer for pods.
 A Service makes it possible to group and address pods from the same kind.